1). YOUR PET IS

 holding onto hope.

 would've been easier to just admit the loss and accept that

 I would never see him again.
 Hope that if someone had him

-they would love him as much as I did and be taking care of him.
-Yet, I
+they would love him as much as I did and be taking care of

-found him.
+someone found him.
 He was so skinny and dirty that I didn't

 even recognize him!
-But when I said his name he got up (the frailty and weakness
+But when I said his name he got up (the

-I hugged our angel who found him for us and thanked him immensely.
+angel who found him for us and thanked him immensely.
+Right

 professional care and at least an exam.